 Join my community and receive my free ebook!
 Subscribe now >>

-Find out how the most abundant mineral in the body, calcium and high blood pressure regulation is possible.
-A diet providing enough calcium often reduces blood pressure in both healthy people and those with hypertension.
+Discover how the most abundant mineral in the body, calcium and high blood pressure regulation is possible.
+A diet providing enough calcium often reduces blood pressure in both healthy people and those with hypertension, and the top 5 plant-based sources are listed below.
 This can cut health-care cost and save many human lives in the process.

-Adequate blood levels of calcium creates a normal sodium-potassium balance that is instrumental in both blood pressure regulation and insulin utilization.
+Adequate blood levels of calcium create a normal sodium-potassium balance that is instrumental in both blood pressure regulation and insulin utilization.

 You should know that the body's calcium is stored in the bones and teeth where it plays two important roles.